 Peppol is required for public sector e-invoicing in the Netherlands, supporting EU-wide trade.
 Simplerinvoicing, an initiative based on Peppol, streamlines transactions.

-Over 50,000 NZ businesses are registered for e-invoicing via Peppol, with public sector mandates active.
-Government suppliers will be required to use Peppol by January 2026.
+A large and growing number of NZ businesses are registered for e-invoicing via Peppol, with public sector mandates active.
+Government suppliers will be required to use Peppol, as Government agencies with more than 2,000 domestic invoices per year must be e-invoice capable by January 1, 2026; large suppliers by January 1, 2027.

 Nigeria